Best Film for the Olympus OM-2n

 There are just a few possible choices for where to process film.
 For a more thorough explanation of the possible choices check out my article on Where to Develop Film.

 WARNING: Pharmacies and big box stores do not develop film on location.
 They send the film off to be processed by a 3rd party.
 As a result, you will not be given your processed negatives back.

 - Use a Mail Order Photo Lab

 - Pharmacy or Big Box Store

-The simplest choice and what I suggest doing if you are just getting started shooting film is to send off your film to a photo lab to be processed and scanned.
-A drawback to this is that it can become expensive if you are frequently using film.
+The most convenient method and what I would suggest doing if you’re just getting started shooting film is to mail off your film to a lab to be developed and scanned.
+A disadvantage to this is that it can become really expensive if you’re regularly using film.

-Ordering a roll of 100 feet of film and loading in into canisters by hand is one of the best options to lower your expenses.
+Getting a bulk roll of 100 feet of film and manually loading in into canisters yourself is considered one of the best options to lower your costs.

-Take into account that you are limited to 100 foot rolls of black & white film.
-This is in part because black and white film is less difficult and more cost-effective to develop yourself.
+Take into account that you’re only going to be able to get bulk rolls of black and white film.
+This is because black & white film is easier and cheaper to process yourself.

-You can process and scan any film yourself.
-It’s an intelligence option to cut costs so you can use more film with your Olympus OM-2n.
+All film can be developed at home.
+It’s a smart way to reduce costs so that you can use more film with your Olympus OM-2n.

-Black and white film is by far the easiest to process.
-Temperature and development times are not as vital to get correct with black & white film as they are for color negative or transparency film.
+Black & white film is significantly simpler to develop.
+Developer temperature and development times are both not as imperative to get correct with black & white film as they are for color negative or slide film.